 The Faculty Support Unit (FSU) administrative expert provides comprehensive support to Law School faculty for teaching, research, and pro bono activities.
 The incumbent provides administrative assistance to multiple law professors; performs a broad range of administrative responsibilities which include: legal word processing; editing, research; special events coordination; course material compilation and preparation; financial and budget administration; exam administration and proctoring; and training and development.
 Establish methods for analyzing, prioritizing, organizing, and completing detailed, complex administrative tasks.
 Conduct research and provide analyses and solutions to recurring or unusual administrative problems.
 Apply extensive knowledge of University administrative policies and procedures in addition to principles and practices of the legal field.

-*Plan events as required; communicate with speakers regarding event logistics and/or exhibitors when applicable *Collaborate with staff, Building Services and Media Services staff as necessary; arrange catering services. *Coordinate with graphic artist and printer to develop conference materials; market the conference. *Facilitate payment and/or reimbursement of hotel and/or vendors; prepare thank-you letters for speakers, and assorted follow-up tasks. *Draft correspondence and schedule appointments, as required. *Act as liaison between students and professors, as necessary. *Schedule meetings, reserve rooms, and prepare and distribute materials for meetings.
+Special Event Coordination: •Plan events as required. •Communicate with speakers regarding event logistics and/or exhibitors when applicable. •Collaborate with staff, Building Services and Media Services staff as necessary. •Arrange catering services; coordinate with graphic artist and printer to develop conference materials. •Market the conference. •Facilitate payment and/or reimbursement of hotel and/or vendors. •Prepare thank-you letters for speakers, and assorted follow-up tasks. •Draft correspondence and schedule appointments, as required. •Act as liaison between students and professors, as necessary. •Schedule meetings, reserve rooms, and prepare and distribute materials for meetings.

-*Attend FSU meetings to stay informed and provide high level customer service and information to faculty. *Proficiently use Microsoft Word, Excel, PowerPoint, Adobe Acrobat, and WinZip to complete work and maintain proficiency with software version updates. *Enroll, attend, and participate in employee development and staff training workshops, conferences, courses, forums, etc., to gain new knowledge, skills, and understanding as well as to broaden own technical expertise. *Support other members of FSU and unassigned faculty as necessary.•Broad knowledge of office environments and executive administrative support needs with the ability to provide accurate executive level support in a fast-paced environment. •Excellent oral and written communication skills. •Excellent interpersonal skills for working with diverse groups of students, faculty and staff as well as legal professionals who interact with the law school. •Excellent computer skills and proficiency in MS Office Suite, particularly Word and Excel and database management, with the ability to quickly learn and use new software programs. •Excellent organizational and time management skills, including demonstrated strong attention to detail. •Ability to prioritize and exercise initiative while effectively executing numerous projects in a high-pressure, fast-paced environment. •Excellent analytical skills and the ability to resolve complex problems and discrepancies creatively, using sound judgment, while staying within policies. •Ability to work independently as well as in a team environment and establish and maintain effective working relationships. •Ability to treat sensitive matters with discretion and tact, while maintaining confidentiality. •Ability to successfully pass a background check and the ability to successfully complete campus FERPA training.
+Training and Development: •Attend FSU meetings to stay informed and provide high level customer service and information to faculty. •Proficiently use Microsoft Word, Excel, PowerPoint, Adobe Acrobat, and WinZip to complete work and maintain proficiency with software version updates. •Enroll, attend, and participate in employee development and staff training workshops, conferences, courses, forums, etc., to gain new knowledge, skills, and understanding as well as to broaden own technical expertise. •Assist in recruitment, hiring, and training of new employees. •Support other members of FSU and unassigned faculty as necessary.•Prior experience working in an administrative or similar environment •Broad knowledge of office environments and executive administrative support needs with the ability to provide accurate executive level support in a fast-paced environment. •Excellent oral and written communication skills. •Excellent interpersonal skills for working with diverse groups of students, faculty and staff as well as legal professionals who interact with the law school. •Excellent computer skills and proficiency in MS Office Suite, particularly Word and Excel and database management, with the ability to quickly learn and use new software programs. •Excellent organizational and time management skills, including demonstrated strong attention to detail, ability to prioritize, exercise initiative, perseverance and sound judgment while effectively executing numerous projects in a high-pressure, fast-paced environment. •Excellent analytical skills and the ability to resolve complex problems and discrepancies creatively, using sound judgment, while staying within policies. •Ability to work independently as well as in a team environment and establish and maintain effective working relationships. •Ability to treat sensitive matters with discretion and tact, and to maintain confidentiality. •Ability to successfully complete campus FERPA training.
+This position is governed by the terms and conditions in the agreement for the Clerical & Allied Services Unit (CX) between the University of California and Teamsters Local 2010.
+The current bargaining agreement manual can be found at: http://ucnet.universityofcalifornia.edu/labor/bargaining-units/cx/index.html

 The University of California was chartered in 1868 and its flagship campus - envisioned as a "City of Learning" - was established at Berkeley, on San Francisco Bay.
 Today the world's premier public university and a wellspring of innovation, UC Berkeley occupies a 1,232 acre campus with a sylvan 178-acre central core.
 From this home its academic community makes key contributions to the economic and social well-being of the Bay Area, California, and the nation.